pRizz/Monero-Donator/README.md

 # Monero-Donator
+Hosted on GitHub Pages at: [https://prizz.github.io/Monero-Donator/](https://prizz.github.io/Monero-Donator/)

-A webpage you can share for donations
+A webpage you can customize and share to receive Monero mining donations